TanStack/router/docs/guide/authenticated-routes.md

 > 🧠 `redirect()` takes all of the same options as the `navigate` function, so you can pass options like `replace: true` if you want to replace the current history entry instead of adding a new one.

 Once you have authenticated a user, it's also common practice to redirect them back to the page they were trying to access.
 To do this, you can utilize the `redirect` search param that we added in our original redirect.
-Since we'll be replace the entire URL with what it was, `router.history.push` is better suited for this than `router.navigate`:
+Since we'll be replacing the entire URL with what it was, `router.history.push` is better suited for this than `router.navigate`:

 ```tsx
 router.history.push(search.redirect)